matevz/demo-slot/README.md

 encryption provided by Oasis Sapphire.

 NOTE: The demo version of this dApp is deployed at [github pages].
-If you don't have TEST tokens, get it on the [Oasis Testnet Faucet] page.
+If you don't have TEST tokens, get them on the [Oasis Testnet Faucet] page.

 [github pages]: https://matevz.github.io/demo-slot
 [Oasis Testnet Faucet]: https://faucet.testnet.oasis.dev/